-As an independent professional, who you know can be equally important as what you know.
+As an independent business owner, who you know can be equally important as what you know.
 To ensure a steady flow of projects, it’s important to build and maintain a strong circle of business contacts you can rely on for work and referrals.

-Before speaking with someone about becoming your mentor, think about what benefits you anticipate receiving from the experience.
+Before talking with someone about becoming your mentor, think about what benefits you anticipate receiving from the experience.
 If you want to learn more about using tools such as Facebook and Twitter, perhaps a younger person in your field with tech and social media expertise is the right match.
 Or, you may be looking for advice from someone whose viewpoint and approach to work is drastically different from yours.

 Acting as a mentor to someone else is valuable as well, and can provide an opportunity to reflect on your own experience and think about how you can improve your business.
 Regardless of the mentoring relationship you find, working with another person can help generate ideas, creativity, and innovation that inspires future work opportunities.

 Much of today’s networking takes place on the Internet, and social media can benefit your business so long as it is used in the right way.
-Here are two essential ways to network online:
+Here are two great ways to network online:

 LinkedIn can be a great way to introduce yourself to key people at companies you’re interested in working with.
 If you have one connection in common, reach out to that mutual friend for an introduction.
 Explain why you’re interested in making the new connection, and ensure your profile is up-to-date.
 This way, your new contact will truly understand your background and the value of networking with you.

-- Personal Blog: Blogging about your industry or expertise is another way to network.
+- Professional Blog: Blogging about your industry or expertise is another way to network.
 Many bloggers will guest post, write articles in response to what others have written, and comment back and forth.
 By showcasing your talent and knowledge on a blog, you can meet potential clients as well as other independent consultants who may be able to offer support and advice.

-To find an event that will be the most useful for you, start by researching groups and organizations that align with your goals and interests.
+To find an in-person event that will be the most useful for you, start by researching groups and organizations that align with your goals and interests.
 Before attending an event, set a goal of the number of people you want to speak with, bring your business cards, and brush up on a quick elevator pitch about your business.